The “Danger Will Robinson” Entrepreneur

 • An inefficient market is the byproduct of competition.
 Some competitors are stronger, and some are weaker.
 If every competitor is equally strong how would anyone win?
 The concept of winners and losers is critical to a healthy yet inefficient market.

 • Hand-in-hand with the inefficient market theory is the opportunity for differentiation.
-This is good for the consumer and it is outstanding for the entrepreneur.
+This is good for the consumer, and it is outstanding for the entrepreneur.
 Why?
 Because we can create a level of variety that may appeal to more customers.
 It is not just about “better;” it’s also about “different.”
 If every boutique sold the same black dress, doesn’t it stand to reason that a boutique selling a purple skirt might win a few more customers than the black dress sellers?

 • Competition helps to broaden the talent pool.
 It provides career paths for the workforce into which we as entrepreneurs can tap.
 We can create cultures where people want to work, giving them the chance to grow and advance their careers.
 And in the process, we get to attract the best and the brightest.

 For years we have enjoyed good relationships with our competitors.
 We view them with respect and in some cases, admiration.
 Other terms come to mind as well: friendship, collaboration, empathy, and gratitude.
 Collaboration you ask?
-Yes, we have often referred customers to our competitors when we could not meet their needs and they have done the same for us.
+Yes, we have often referred customers to our competitors when we could not meet their needs, and they have done the same for us.
 In 2008 a Maine portable restroom business owned by Jeff Bellino burned to the ground.
 Who came to the rescue?
 Bellino’s competitors!
 They provided portable restrooms, toilet tissue and chemicals so that he could keep going while he rebuilt his operation.
 Competition is at its healthiest when competitors have each other’s backs in a time of need.

 When we embrace the notion of strong and healthy competition, we enhance our chances for success.
 There is no doubt that competition makes us better entrepreneurs in every respect.